 Here are my top hacks for finding an oregano seasoning substitute, if you find yourself in a pickle with no oregano for tonight’s recipe, or if you are looking to test out new herb combinations in your cooking to give a new lease on life to a family favorite dish, these are for you.

 1. My number one tip is to experiment.
 Add a scoop of the recipe you’re cooking into a separate bowl and add a little bit of the herb at a time.
-This way you can check that the seasoning compliments your meal before adding it to the entire recipe.
+This way, you can check that the seasoning compliments your meal before adding it to the entire recipe.

 2. Another thing you can do is a smell test.
 Generally, you should be able to give an herb or spice that you are considering for a substitution a sniff and see if you think the flavor fits your recipe’s theme.

-9 Best Substitutes for Oregano
+The List: 25 Best Substitutes for Oregano

 What is a good replacement for oregano leaf?
 Glad you asked!
 Here are the best herbs for substituting oregano and what you should know about each alternative.

-4. Italian Seasoning (dried)
+3. Dried Italian Seasoning

-If you don’t already keep an Italian seasoning mix in your cupboard, you need to head over and pick one up because this dried herb seasoning is a great alternative when you are running low in the most common Italian herbs.
+If you don’t already keep an Italian seasoning mix in your cupboard, you need to head over and pick one up because this dried herb seasoning is a great alternative when you are running low on the most common Italian herbs.

 As oregano is a key component of this seasoning mix, you can usually substitute it with ease into most dishes as a dry oregano substitute.